IBM/cloud-operators/README.md

 **Step 2: Binding the service instance**

 1. To bind your service to the cluster so that your apps can use the service, create a `Binding` custom resource, where the `serviceName` field is the name of the `Service` custom resource that you previously created.
-For more options, see [Binding properties](#binding-properties).
+For more options, see [Binding properties](#binding-properties). **Note**: Using operator `v0.1.x`?
+Change the `apiVersion` to `v1alpha1` when you create the YAML files.

     ```yaml
     apiVersion: ibmcloud.ibm.com/v1beta1